mikesavior/google_image_scrape/README.md

 Output will be in the working directory you've launched IRB from.

 The file is designed to work with the one provided in the challenge- in misc/van-gogh-paintings.html.

+This gem is also available on Rubygems for easier use outside of the challenge's repo.